CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 Welcome to Developing a Multimodal RAG Solution Hands-On-Lab!
 We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 >**Note:** If a PowerShell window appears once the environment is active, please don't close it.
-Minimise it instead of closing it, and proceed with the tasks.
+Minimize it instead of closing it, and proceed with the tasks.

 ## Accessing Your Lab Environment